HealthTech

-Zillow is more than a property search engine.
+If you’ve ever wondered what is Zillow app and how it works, it’s more than just a property search engine.
 It’s a real estate technology platform that aggregates listings, displays estimated home values, and connects users with agents, lenders, and property managers across the United States.

 At its core, Zillow lets users browse homes for sale or rent, filter properties based on location, price, and features, and access real-time market insights.
 Behind that simplicity lies a network of connected tools designed to serve different parts of the housing journey.